20 Things to Know About the Columbia Icefield Skywalk

 Parks Canada Discovery Pass Fees (Yearly Pass)

-Can I do the Columbia Icefield Skywalk as a Single Experience?
+Can You Enjoy the Columbia Icefield Skywalk as a Single Experience?

 Yes, you can book the Skywalk as a single experience if you are short on time.